Skip to content

 worky build

-go build -o bin/my-workshop .
+# equivalent to: go build -o bin/my-workshop .

 For cross-compilation, use Go’s standard env vars: